 Facilities at NMCC are designed to be accessible by persons with disabilities.
-The college is committed to providing, whenever possible, equal opportunities to all students, including assessment of and modifications to facilities and programs to accommodate special needs in the least restrictive environment.
-Inquiries should be directed to the dean of students or director of counseling.
+The college is committed to providing, whenever possible, equal opportunities to all students, including assessment of and modifications to facilities and programs to accommodate individual needs.
+Inquiries should be directed to the Director of Counseling.

-Please note: Students requesting specific accommodations have the responsibility, under the Americans with Disabilities Act or the ADAAA of 2009. of making sure that the college is aware of the need.
+Note: Students requesting specific accommodations have the responsibility, under the Americans with Disabilities Act or the ADAAA of 2009, of making sure that the college is aware of the need.
 Specifically, students should: 1) request the relevant adaptation in writing, and 2) provide documentation of that need to the satisfaction of the college.
 Once these responsibilities are met by the student, the college will attempt to provide the accommodation.
-Routine accommodations provided in the past have included: special laboratory equipment, text to auditory translation. extended time, and, in some cases, recordings of lectures.
-However, recording of lectures is not automatically approved by some instructors; if that accommodation is necessary, it should be requested early in order to allow instructors to plan accordingly.
 Documentation of need should accompany the request if possible.
 A minimum of 30 days of lead time is suggested.
-Students who have never before been responsible for the details of their own lives (i.e. lived away from home or without the guidance of some adult caregiver) need to be aware of the fact that they will be assuming such responsibilities.
-It is important that they learn to monitor their own activities, respect the rights and privileges of fellow students, exercise self-discipline without relying on reminders from others and, perhaps most importantly, be ready to advocate for themselves and resolve various conflicts within their own peer group when appropriate.